High-Resolution Atomic Magnetometer-Based Imaging of Integrated Circuits and Batteries: Methods

 The magnetic field distributions presented in this work were acquired using a raster scanning procedure to systematically map a grid of the spatially varying magnetic field.
-At each grid point, the Larmor frequencies were extracted from a train of FID signals recorded over a user-defined acquisition period, typically set to $100\,\mathrm{ms}$, and averaged to yield a single magnetic field value~\cite{hunter2023free}.
+At each grid point, the Larmor frequencies were extracted from a train of FID signals recorded over a user-defined acquisition period, typically set to $100\,\mathrm{ms}$ to balance per-point precision with overall scan-time efficiency, and averaged to yield a single magnetic field value~\cite{hunter2023free}.
 The precision at each grid point is governed by the acquisition time and can be adjusted to meet the contrast requirements necessary to resolve the magnetic features of interest.
 Increasing the acquisition time per point improves precision; however, also extends the total scan duration. \\ Another factor influencing the overall imaging speed is the signal processing time required to extract the Larmor frequency from each FID trace.
 When using a nonlinear least-squares fitting approach~\cite{hunter2018free}, the computation time varies depending on convergence conditions and constitutes the dominant contribution to the total scan time.
-In contrast, the Hilbert transform method provides over an order-of-magnitude improvement in processing efficiency and offers more consistent timing performance. \\ Consequently, the minimum time to complete a full scan is determined by three factors: the micromirror step response time, the total number of grid points required to build the image, and the acquisition and processing times of the magnetometer.
+In contrast, the Hilbert transform method provides over an order-of-magnitude improvement in processing efficiency and offers more consistent timing performance. \\ Consequently, the minimum time required to complete a full scan is determined by three factors: the micromirror step response time, the total number of grid points used to construct the image, and the magnetometer acquisition and processing time, with the latter being the dominant contribution in the present work.
 Importantly, the total number of grid points should also be selected with consideration of the system’s spatial resolution limits, which are constrained by atomic spin diffusion within the vapor cell, beam waist, and the standoff distance between the DUT and the sensing volume \cite{hunter2023free}.
 These physical factors define the smallest magnetic features that can be resolved and thus guide the appropriate grid density.
 By optimizing the mirror control, signal processing, and spatial sampling parameters, scan durations can be minimized while maintaining high-fidelity magnetic imaging.